 In one episode of Family Guy, Lois' brother, Patrick, is revealed to be the fat man serial killer.
 Lois refuses to believe Patrick is the killer, despite the several glaring pieces of evidence that point to Patrick, including a half dead fat guy lying in Patrick's room who outright states that Patrick tried to kill him, until Lois sees more and more damming evidence piling up and Brian screaming at her to wake up.

+The Griffins, except for the children and Brian, never seem to be aware that Stewie is highly intelligent for a baby his age.
+Everytime he talks they never exactly react to what he says.
 In the episode "The Courtship of Stewie's Father", Lois meets with Stewie's preschool teacher and she shows Lois several drawings Stewie made, which show Stewie killing Lois in various horrible ways.
 The two women then have this exchange regarding the images:

 Teacher: Notice anything unusual in these pictures?
 Lois: You're right, his father isn't in any of them!

-Professor Hamilton in Justice League Unlimited worked with the Cadmus project and attempted to take down the Justice League all because of Superman's invasion of Earth while he was Brainwashed and Crazy and subsequently threatening him, referring to the events of the finale of Superman: The Animated Series.
+Professor Hamilton worked with the Cadmus project and attempted to take down the Justice League all because of Superman's invasion of Earth while he was Brainwashed and Crazy and subsequently threatening him, referring to the events of the finale of Superman: The Animated Series.
 While that is true that Superman threatened him, it's only because Hamilton was being a total prick and refusing to help him save a badly wounded Supergirl because he was more concerned about saving his own ass by not consorting with someone who was considered a felon rather than helping a man he'd repeatedly given aid to in the past no matter the circumstance.